harsha-0907/stockExchange/README.md

-# CryptoExchange
+# StockExchange

-## A Leading Cryptocurrency exchange platform
+## A Leading Stock exchange platform

 ### ABOUT THIS PROJECT (FEATURES)
 1. Built Matching Engine with REG-NMS principles in consideration